-- 233. MATERIALS OF INDUSTRY.
-Three hours credit. - A study of the origin of the materials used in industrial arts classes and processes involved in the manufacture of each material.
-Methods of presenting the related information and consumer knowledge of each material area are considered. - 234.
-TEACHING THE INDUSTRIAL ARTS.
+233. MATERIALS OF INDUSTRY.
 Three hours credit.
+A study of the origin of the materials used in industrial arts classes and processes involved in the manufacture of each material.
+Methods of presenting the related information and consumer knowledge of each material area are considered.

+- 234. TEACHING THE INDUSTRIAL ARTS.
+Three hours credit.
 Problems in planning industrial arts courses.
-Philosophy, objectives, evaluation, and school shop organization are considered. - INTRODUCTION TO A PHILOSOPHY OF INDUSTRIAL ARTS.
-235
+Philosophy, objectives, evaluation, and school shop organization are considered. - 235.
+INTRODUCTION TO A PHILOSOPHY OF INDUSTRIAL ARTS.

-Three hours credit.
-Prerequisites, IA 230 and 231.
-A study of the conflicts in the teaching
+Prerequisite, IA 230 and 231.
+A study of the conflicts in the teaching of industrial arts.
+Relationship of philosophy to actual practice.

-PRINCIPLES OF GENERAL SHOP ORGANIZATION.
+236. PRINCIPLES OF GENERAL SHOP ORGANIZATION.
 Three hours credit.